bbeng89/ntbk/README.md

 ### Providing additional template variables in config

-If you have variables you want to be available to every template you can define them in the `template_vars` setting in `~/.config/ntbk/ntbk.yml`.
+If you have variables you want to be available to every template you can define them in the `template_vars` setting in [your config](#config).
 You can provide any kind of data you like here.

 ```yaml
 template_vars: